Deepak-chandel/CodSoft/README.md

-Thank you for the opporyunity to lend me these taks # CodSoft
+Thank you for the opportunity to lend me these taks # CodSoft